-The Company's effective income tax rate from continuing operations was 30.0% for the first quarter of fiscal 2008 compared with 32.5% for the first quarter of fiscal 2007.
-The decrease primarily reflected a change in the geographic mix of earnings, partially offset by an increase in the rate due to lower domestic tax credits.
+The Company's effective income tax rate from continuing operations was 30.0% for both the quarter and six month period ended May 31, 2008 compared with 32.6% and 32.5% for the quarter and six month period ended May 31, 2007, respectively.
+The decrease in both periods primarily reflected a lower level of earnings, partially offset by an increase in the rate due to lower estimated domestic tax credits.